 Vejigante masks are a beloved tradition: vividly-painted and fierce-looking masks, with roots in the celebrations of Ponce’s Carnival and Loiza’s Santiago Apóstol Fiesta.
 Meet three of the island’s best-known mask-makers

-Fascinated by Medieval architecture and spiritual practices?
-Then a visit to Slovenia’s Sticna Monastery is a must!
+A visit to Slovenia’s Sticna Monastery is a must!
 Walk the hallowed halls where more than 70 illuminated manuscripts were created by monk scribes between 1175 - 1181.
 Channel your inner scribe by having a go at calligraphy!
 Admire the cloisters, beautifully painter by John of Ljubljana.
 Sticna Monastery resonates with a legacy of rich traditions.
-Let BCD guide you through this fascinating portal into Slovenia’s culture and, as always, offer ideas for your travels!

 Norwegian Rosemaling is a distinctive and beautiful folk-art style that dates back to the 16th century in Norway.
 Meet Torunn Rød Farsund of Os in Western Norway who honors her family's heritage and also uses her own sense of style to carry on this decorative art of floral designs.